TempSpas/succinct-for-colloquy/README.md

 2. Emphasizes what you need.
 3. De-emphasizes what you don’t.

-Succinct is a theme for the [Colloquy IRC client](http://colloquy.info/) for Mac OS X. The goal of this fork is to add some color and appearance tweaks of my own, reducing contrast and improving chat room readability.
+Succinct is a theme for the [Colloquy IRC client](http://colloquy.info/) for Mac OS X. (NOTE: Textual theme being worked on here: <https://github.com/TempSpas/textual-sulaco>) The goal of this fork is to add some color and appearance tweaks of my own, reducing contrast and improving chat room readability.
 Changes to usability include:
 * Unique nickname coloring (courtesy of [willasaywhat](https://github.com/willasaywhat))
 * Getting rid of text shadows
 * Member links and URLs maintaining color in chat events